YunoHost-Apps/adguardhome_ynh/doc/APPS.md

 [AdGuard Home Remote](https://apps.apple.com/app/id1543143740) by [RocketScience IT](https://rocketscience-it.nl/) is compatible with Mac, iPhone, iPad and Watch.
 It is free with an in-app purchase of 6€ or US$5 to unlock some features.
 No ads, no tracking.

 This app is for monitoring or configuring your AGH instance, not to use your AGH as a DNS server on your Apple device.
+See the section bellow for that!

 You can easilly configure this app: